pandas-dev/pandas/web/pandas/pdeps/0012-compact-and-reversible-JSON-interface.md

 | null           | NaT / NaN / None  |

 Note:
-- if an NTV type is defined, the `dtype` is ajusted accordingly
+- if an NTV type is defined, the `dtype` is adjusted accordingly
 - the consideration of null type data needs to be clarified

 The other NTV types are associated with `object` `dtype`.